 M3 Glass Technologies is a global leader in producing and shipping custom fabricated glass products.
 This family-owned company is now on its third generation of owners and has evolved each decade since the 1950s up-to-the digital age of today.

 Something else that the M3 Glass site does well that more manufacturers are utilizing is video marketing.
-Not only is video one of the top mediums for marketing, but using testimonial videos are a great way to showcase to your customers how you can help them from your customers' perspective.
+Not only is video one of the top mediums for marketing but using testimonials and videos are a great way to showcase to your customers how you can help them from your customers' perspective.

 Plex is an ERP manufacturing software that connects manufacturing operations in a cloud to provide visibility and control over manufacturing processes.
 It should come as no surprise that a software solution company website uses a cutting-edge website design.

-Plex incorporates videos in their header instead of one traditional hero image, which is very effective in drawing users in and catching their attention.
-There are multiple CTAs (Get The Report, Read More, Product Demo, etc.) to help increase online submissions.
+Plex incorporates videos in their header instead of one traditional hero image, which effectively draws users in and catches their attention.
+Multiple CTAs (Get The Report, Read More, Product Demo, etc.) help increase online submissions.

 Mac Instruments manufactures industrial instruments.
 With a focus on moisture analyzers and flow meters, Mac Instruments is a world leader in high-temperature moisture measurement in industrial processes.

 The Mac Instruments website stands out thanks to a dark, bold theme.
 Each product page features a lot of in-depth information, including data sheets, handbooks, wiring information and more.
-Having a lot of valuable content like this on site pages can have a huge impact when it comes to search engine optimization and usability.
+Having a lot of valuable content like this on site pages can have a huge impact on search engine optimization and usability.